LamininSolutions/mfsql-connector/source/procedures/spMFUpdateMFilesToMFSQL.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2021-07-03  LC         improve debugging and error reporting 2021-05-11  LC         redesign the grouping of objects to overcome persistent issues 2021-05-10  LC         add controls to validate group list creation
+2021-08-28  LC         with full update, remove objects in class table not in audit table 2021-07-03  LC         improve debugging and error reporting 2021-05-11  LC         redesign the grouping of objects to overcome persistent issues 2021-05-10  LC         add controls to validate group list creation